Deeptun/Use-case/README.md

 Value to Underwriters: Enables informed decisions on financing terms and risk exposure.
 Implementation Overview: Model debt-to-equity ratios, cash flow projections, and sector dynamics for risk predictions.
 Use case

+In corporate credit risk modeling, default events are rare compared to non-defaults, leading to a severe class imbalance.

+Traditional loss functions (e.g., cross-entropy) may not give enough weight to minority class instances, resulting in a biased model.

+Focal loss helps by down-weighting easy-to-classify samples and focusing on hard-to-classify minority class instances (defaults).

+2. Reducing Overconfidence in Predictions:

+Standard models often yield overconfident predictions in imbalanced settings.

+Focal loss adjusts probability distributions, making the model more reliable in risk assessment.

+3. Improving Recall without Sacrificing Precision:

+In corporate lending, missing a potential defaulter is riskier than incorrectly flagging a non-defaulter.

+Focal loss ensures that the model pays more attention to difficult-to-classify defaulters while maintaining precision.

+4. Better Handling of Noisy Data:

+Corporate financials, credit history, and macroeconomic conditions introduce noise in credit risk models.

+Focal loss dynamically adjusts to misclassified instances, helping the model learn from difficult samples without overfitting to noise.